Friday, August 26, 2022

 How much does it cost?

 There is no fee for this submission or for participating in the Prototype Exhibition.
-However, if selected, you will be responsible for arranging drop-off and pick-up of your prototype to the Umbra Store, 165 John Street, Toronto, at your own cost.
+However, if selected, you will be responsible for arranging drop-off and pick-up of your prototype to the Umbra Headquarters, 40 Emblem Court, Scarborough, Ontario at your own cost.
+Please coordinate accordingly, as Umbra and DesignTO are not responsible for shipping.
 Artist fees will be paid to designers selected for the exhibition.

 When does the prototype need to be done?

 The prototype does not need to be made when submitting to the call.
-Designers who are selected will be required to produce a prototype of their submitted design and ship the prototype to Toronto by January 3, 2022 latest.
+Designers who are selected will be required to produce a prototype of their submitted design and ship the prototype to arrive by November, 25, 2022 latest.
+The Umbra Headquarters warehouse closes at 4pm.
+The last acceptance of delivery is at 3:30pm.
 Additional details will be sent to successful applicants.

 Who can apply?